AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module5/ex3.md

 ![ETL](./images/2wf40.png)

 Go to the menu option **Incoming Fields**.
-You'll see a notification message that certain fields from the 2 Sources have the same name.
+You'll see a notification message that certain fields from the two Sources have the same name.
 Let's fix that first.

 Click on **Resolve Field Name Conflicts**.